 You’ll be very lucky, or very cautious, to get through life without getting a parking fine.
 For most new drivers they’re almost a rite of passage.

-Not many people know you could be fined up to £1,000 for parking on the road at night if you’re not facing the direction of the traffic – even though it’s perfectly legal during the day.
+Not many people know you can be fined up to £1,000 for parking on the road at night if you’re not facing the direction of the traffic – even though it’s perfectly legal during the day.

 This is because the rear reflectors on the back of a car make it visible to oncoming drivers in the dark.
-The rule only applies when you’re not parking in a designated area, though remember you can still be stung if someone else parked the car and you could have moved it.
+The rule only applies when you’re not parked in a designated area, though remember you can still be stung if someone else parked the car and you could have moved it.